latolukasz/beeorm-doc/docs/guide/cached_queries.md

 engine.CachedSearch(&users, "CachedQueryAdmins", orm.NewPager(3, 20000), true, 18)
 ```

-If you need only search for total found rows:
+f you only need to search for the total number of found rows, you can use `engine.CachedSearchCount()`:

 ```go{2}
 var user *UserEntity
 total := engine.CachedSearchCount(user, "CachedQueryAdmins", true, 18)
 fmt.Printf("Total rows: %d\n", total)
 ```
-To search for primary keys:
+To search for primary keys, you can use `engine.CachedSearchIDs()`:

 ```go{2}
 var user *UserEntity